Your spending tells your whole story.

 No data leaves your device.
 Ever.

-There's no server to hack.
-No database to leak.
-No "anonymous analytics" that aren't anonymous.
+There's no server to hack, no database to leak, no "anonymous analytics" that aren't really anonymous.
+Bank messages are parsed on-device.
 Your spending data lives on your iPhone and nowhere else.
-Not because we promise — because we literally can't see it.
+I couldn't see it even if I wanted to.

 One number that actually matters.

-Forget your bank balance — it lies.
-Your rent is due, your EMI is coming, your Hotstar subscription renews Thursday.
+Forget your bank balance.
+It lies.
+Your rent is due, your EMI is coming, your Netflix subscription renews Thursday.
 "Safe to Spend" shows you what's actually left.
 The number you check before ordering on Swiggy, not after.

 How it works without a server

 Everything runs on your iPhone.
-Your data is stored locally — same place your photos and messages live.
-No account needed.
-No internet required.
+Your data is stored locally, in the same place your photos and messages live.
+You don't need an account, and you don't need the internet.
 The app works perfectly on airplane mode because there's nothing to connect to.

 Think of it this way: your iPhone is already the most powerful computer you own.
 Why would you send your most personal data to someone else's?